-Stone Age is the beginning of the human civilization and is very interesting period to read and learn, especially for kids.
+The Stone Age is the beginning of human civilization and is a very interesting period to read and learn, especially for kids.
 Kids are often curious about the Stone Age People and their way of life.
 We have gathered complete information about the Stone Age People, the Stone Age Man and the Stone Age Woman.
-You are going to learn about their appearance, the old stone age people, the new stone age people, where they lived, their houses, their lifestyle, clothing, food, drink, hunting, stone age tools and many other fun facts about stone age people.
+You are going to learn about their appearance, the old stone age people, the new stone age people, where they lived, their houses, their lifestyle, clothing, food, drink, hunting, stone-age tools, and many other fun facts about the stone age people.

 Stone Age People